aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/ichartseriescollection/add/_index.md

 ## add {#ichartdatacell-charttype}
-Creates new chart series and adds it to the collection.
+Creates new chart series from [`IChartDataCell`](/slides/python-net/aspose.slides.charts/ichartdatacell) and adds it to the collection.

 ### Returns

-New chart series.
+Added chart series or series that already is in collection.